Get big quietly, so you don’t tip off potential competitors.

 Station 10: Nurturing

-Now in the final quarter, Cultivation, this is where the physical work occurs, where the product is refined and made ready for the market.
-Station 10 is the first response to the new thing, and the job is to protect it, to develop it in secret.
-In a business, this keeps the advantage in your court; in a personal project, it keeps you from embarassing yourself.
-Let it mature.
+Now you're in the final quarter, Cultivation.
+This is where the physical work occurs, where you begin to bring your idea into form, where the product is refined and made ready for the market.
+Station 10 is the first response to the new thing, and your job here is to protect it, to develop it in secret.
+In a business, this keeps the advantage in your court; in a personal project, it keeps you from embarrassing yourself.
+But you also hav to work with your own expectations to allow it to mature.

 - What kind of growth needs to occur?